asherfsullivan/michelin_map/README.md

 - Michelin data: [Kaggle dataset](https://www.kaggle.com/datasets/jackywang529/michelin-restaurants) with Michelin restaurants from 2019

 ### Data Cleaning
-We initially created a small dataset of 83 Michelin star restaurants in California, merged with their Yelp data.
+We initially created a small cleaned dataset of 83 Michelin star restaurants in California, merged with their Yelp data.
 We then expanded the dataset to include restaurants in additional regions.

 ## Building the Models